Hospo misses out on $37m Government voucher package to reactivate Auckland - NZ Herald

 Up to 350,000 people would benefit from the scheme, with the allocation process to take into account postcodes.

 Auckland council attractions such as the zoo, swimming pools, museums and galleries, may be part of the scheme.
-Other activities could range of activities from outdoor adventure to tech exploration spaces.
+Other activities could range from outdoor adventure to tech exploration spaces.

-But National's Economic Development, Small Business and Tourism spokesman Todd McClay described the scheme as "convoluted" and a missed opportunity to address the concerns of businesses that are hurting the most.
+But National's economic development, small business and tourism spokesman Todd McClay described the scheme as "convoluted" and a missed opportunity to address the concerns of businesses that are hurting the most.

 "For some reason the Government has decided the businesses that need help to get back on their feet, as Auckland comes out of a three month lockdown, are council-owned facilities like swimming pools and the zoo," McClay said.